OscarPellicer/AutoTestIA/README.md

     *   `--student-csv-encoding`: Encoding of your input student CSV file (default: `UTF-8`).
     *   `--registration-format`: `sprintf`-style format string for the registration number (default: `"%08s"`).

-## Next Steps
+## Next Steps / TODO

 *   Test all the output formats (only Wooclap and R/Exams have been tested so far)
 *   Test robust parsing for PDF, DOCX in `input_parser/parser.py` (only PPTX and text formats have been tested so far)
+*   Test image extraction from documents
+*   Test passing custom images for questions
 *   Develop evaluation metrics and agent (OE6).
 *   Explore dynamic questions (OE7) and humorous distractors (OE8).
 *   Consider adding support for self-hosted models.
-*   Refactor shared LLM logic (client init, retry, parsing) into a utility module.
+*   Refactor, e.g. shared LLM logic (client init, retry, parsing) into a utility module.